C-Suite Communications Skills: Exploring Authentic Leadership

 After all, anyone occupying a c-suite position, or in the process of ascending the ladder toward one, will neither express nor develop their communications skills in a one-off manner, but rather as part of an integrated set of behaviors.

-Therefore, rather than studying a list, developing c-suite communications skills is best achieved by identifying and modeling the people who have the best c-suite communications skills.
+Therefore, rather than studying a list, developing C-suite communications skills is best achieved by identifying and modeling the people with the best C-suite communications skills.

 Who are these people?